Leavingseason/OpenLearning4DeepRecsys/README.md

 ### NeuCF
 Neural collaborative fitering from https://github.com/hexiangnan/neural_collaborative_filtering.
 Xiangnan He, Lizi Liao, Hanwang Zhang, Liqiang Nie, Xia Hu and Tat-Seng Chua (2017).
 Neural Collaborative Filtering.
 In Proceedings of WWW '17, Perth, Australia, April 03-07, 2017.
 The original source code is written in keras v1 and use Theano as the backend.
 We re-implement the model in tensorflow for unification.

+###RNN - embedding-based news recommender system
+Please see the repository here https://github.com/Leavingseason/rnn_recsys.

+Our implementation of one research paper "Embedding-based News Recommendation for Millions of Users" https://dl.acm.org/citation.cfm?id=3098108 Shumpei Okura, Yukihiro Tagami, Shingo Ono, and Akira Tajima.
+2017.
+In Proceedings of the 23rd ACM SIGKDD International Conference on Knowledge Discovery and Data Mining (KDD '17).